5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 The Golden Triangle

-You will need an extra night in Chiang Rai or perhaps a stay a little further north to see the Golden Triangle.
-A region where the borders of Thailand, Laos, and Myanmar meet, once notorious for its opium production.
+You will need an extra night in Chiang Rai or perhaps a stay a little further north to see the Golden Triangle, a region where the borders of Thailand, Laos, and Myanmar meet, once notorious for its opium production.

 Now, it’s a spot of historic intrigue offering remarkable vistas along the Mekong River.
-Must sees include the Hall of Opium complex and on the way the Thamluang Khunnam Nangnon National Park where the incredible cave rescue took place in 2018.
+Must-sees include the Hall of Opium complex and on the way the Thamluang Khunnam Nangnon National Park where the incredible cave rescue took place in 2018.

 Heading to Chiang Mai?
 Don’t miss these helpful articles:

 About the author: Paula Morgan first visited Thailand in 1999 and has been returning regularly ever since.
-This year she has spent 3 months discovering what’s new.
+She is currently staying in Bangkok.
 She loves exploring its less visited spots, not just the iconic landmarks and historic temples, but the hidden alleys, family run cafes and food stalls and the small communities in the islands of the south and the lush forests and mountains of Thailand’s north.